 Teaching is something I like to do.
 Learning is something I like better.
-I curate an experiential art and music series, and try to spend my time researching, exploring, and making things.
+I value aesthetic and curation, exploration and new experiences.

 Books: I think I'll never finish Infinite Jest*.
 Kurt Vonnegut.
 Palahniuk.
 Charles Bukowski.
 Brothers Karamazov.
 David Byrne:How Music Works.
 Mostly been on a non-fiction kick lately.
 Read the autobiography of Miles Davis!
 Do it.

 Television: Bored to Death.
 30 Rock.
 Twin Peaks.
 Breaking Bad.
 Party Down.
 Louie.
 Newsroom.
 Arrested Development.
 I don't have a TV, but I got that yung internet.
 Let's Amazon Prime n Chill

 Film: "Her" is the best thing I've seen in a minute.
 Waking Life.
 Synecdoche, NY.
 Broken Flowers.
 Spring Breakers.
 Wes Anderson.
 Stanley Kubrick.
 Bill Murray.
 Robert Redford.
 Tarantino.
 I like smartypants shit and great acting.

 Food: In my heart, I'm a vegan.
 In my mouth, I lack discipline